St. Matthew Baptist Church

-OCTOBER 2015: St. Matthew Baptist Church celebrated its first Women's Season.
-Guest Preachers for Women's Season were Rev. Dr. Betty Fludd, Associate Minister, Messiah Baptist Church; Minister Carol Perkins, Associate Minister, Friendship Baptist Church of Stratford; Minister Renata Johnson, Associate Minister, East End Baptist Tabernacle Church; and Rev. Dawn C. Snell, Associate Minister, Union Baptist Church.
+OCTOBER 2015: St. Matthew Baptist Church proudly observed its inaugural Women’s Season, featuring distinguished guest preachers from across the region.
+The guest preachers for the Women’s Season included Rev. Dr. Betty Fludd, Associate Minister of Messiah Baptist Church; Minister Carol Perkins, Associate Minister of Friendship Baptist Church of Stratford; Minister Renata Johnson, Associate Minister of East End Baptist Tabernacle Church; and Rev. Dawn C. Snell, Associate Minister of Union Baptist Church.

 NOVEMBER 2015: St. Matthew Baptist Church outreach launched its First Annual Thanksgiving Turkey Drive that fed 78 families in the Bridgeport community.